Why Is My Lambda Function Returning a 403 When Calling S3? Fix the Execution Role

-Your Lambda function executes cleanly — no runtime crashes, no timeouts — yet every S3 API call returns a 403 Forbidden.
-This is one of the most common IAM misconfigurations in serverless architectures, and the root cause is almost always a missing or misconfigured permission on the Lambda execution role.
+Your Lambda function executes cleanly — no timeout, no crash — but every S3 API call comes back with a 403 Forbidden.
+This is one of the most common permission gaps engineers hit when wiring up Lambda to S3 for the first time, and the root cause is almost never where you first look.

 |---|---|---|